← Back

 Option 3 — Create step with split panel

-A two-column card: bullet-point explanation on the left, screenshot preview on the right.
-Anchored near the relevant UI element with a clear pointer.
-Includes a "Go to help" link for users who want to learn more, plus Skip Tour and navigation controls.
+Bullets on the left, screenshot on the right.
+Anchored near the UI with a pointer.
+Skip Tour, arrows, dot nav, and a “Go to help” link for people who want docs instead.

 Why this won:

-• "Go to help" escape hatch.
-Power users who want deeper documentation can jump straight to help docs without finishing the tour.
+• Escape hatch.
+Power users can jump to help without finishing the tour.

 Option 3 — Search/Filter step